enonic/react4xp-build-components/README.md

 Looks for, and handles, React component that you add to the project sourcecode structure.
 These components are of three types, depending on where you put them:

-  - **React components bound to XP components**.
-These are JSX files inside the XP file structure, intended to be called from the component's controller JS, and inserted into the component's view HTML.
+#### 1: React components bound to XP components:
+JSX files inside the XP file structure, intended to be called from the component's controller JS, and inserted into the component's view HTML.
 Made to be easy to develop and use.
 Supported XP component types are currently pages and parts.
 Layouts might work, but this is not well tested so YMMV.
-    - Note that in order to avoid name collisions with XP's controller JS files, the React component files must have a '.jsx' file name extension!
+Note that in order to avoid name collisions with XP's controller JS files, **the React component files must have a '.jsx' file name extension**.
 So obviously, other files must not, and you should avoid compiling these JSX files in other build steps, for example if your XP controllers are ES6 files that need to be compiled in themselves. _react4xp-build-components_ won't touch these for you.
+The basic use case is to put JSX files in the same folder as the XP component that uses them.

+#### 2: Unbound components:
-  - **Unbound components**.
-These are callable JSX files put below a particular, designated source folder in your project.
-That folder controlled by a constant you can set - see below.
-After compilation, it will be available to the React4xp runtime from any client-side context.
+Callable JSX files put below a particular, designated source folder in your project.
+After compilation, it will be available to the [React4xp runtime](FIXME: GET LINK TO THE RUNTIME LIB) from _anywhere_, for client-side and/or server-side rendering.
+The source folder is controlled by the `SRC_R4X_ENTRIES` [constant](#constants).
+Default value is `"<projectRootFullPath>/src/main/react4xp/_components"`.
+The "_component" subfolder name can be specifically controlled with the `R4X_ENTRY_SUBFOLDER` constant.

-  - **Shared components**.
+#### 3: Shared components:
 While the XP-bound and unbound components mentioned above are callable in runtime (top-level React components on the page, called React4xp _Entries_ - each a React "app" of their own), shared components are JSX files used by the entries: the entries import shared components.
 During compilation they are packed into component _chunks_: runtime libraries that are fetched when calling an entry component.
 Like other shared and heavily re-used libraries in the React4xp structure, these chunks are content-hased for effective HTTP client caching and cache busting.
 This is handled entirely by the React4xp runtime, using JSON files that also are produced by the react4xp-build-components build process.
-Shared component source files are put in a different designated folder in your project source, also controllable by a constant you can set.
+Shared component source files are put below the main react4xp source folder in your project source, also controllable by a constant you can set: `SRC_R4X` (default: `"<rootDir>/src/main/react4xp"`).
+If shared-component JSX files are put at the root of that folder, they will be packed into the entry files, making them bigger.
+It's better to put themn in subfolders - this will create chunks with the same name as the subfolder (just avoid the special folder pointed to by `R4X_ENTRY_SUBFOLDER`, which is only used for entries).

 ### Output

-Looks for source files in project subdirectories

-- src/main/react4xp: Here, each file under /_components/ will become a separate, top-level component/asset, and all other dependencies to those, in all other folders below react4xp, will be bundled into chunks by the name of the folder.
-Third-pardy dependencies in /node_modules/ will be separated out into a vendors bundle, except for externals, (based on config in <env.REACT4XP_CONFIG_FILE>, delivered by react-buildconstants and its config/overrides).

-All such second-level assets will have content-hashed file names for cache busting, hashes are stored for runtime reference in commonChunks.json.

-- ...and in the XP structure under src/main/resources/site: Here, JSX files are more tightly bound to their corresponding XP component (part, page, etc) but can still use the second-level dependency chunks mentioned above.
+Compiles these React components into a designated React4xp output folder.
+This is controllable by the `BUILD_R4X` [constant](#constants)